Best audiophile headphones 2022 - NewsBreak

 There's a vast choice of high-end headphones on the market and many are fitted with myriad high-tech bells and whistles.
 But what if you just want the purest listening experience possible?

-With the emphasis firmly on sound quality, audiophile headphones are an ode to outstanding sonics – rather than sensors or streaming tech.
+With the emphasis firmly on sound quality, the best audiophile headphones are an ode to outstanding sonics – rather than sensors or streaming tech.

 The 3 best Prime Day audiophile headphones deals